 The purchase price exceeded the estimated fair value of the net assets acquired by approximately \$2.0 million which was recorded as Goodwill.
 Goodwill represents the difference between the total purchase price for the net assets purchased from EGEN and the aggregate fair values of tangible and intangible assets acquired, less liabilities assumed.
 Goodwill is reviewed for impairment at least annually as of our third quarter ended September 30 or sooner if we believe indicators of impairment exist.

-As of September 30, 2015, after our assessment of the totality of the events that could impair Goodwill, it is the Company's conclusion "it is not more likely than not" that the Goodwill is impaired.
-Therefore, the Company is not required to conduct a two-step quantitative goodwill impairment test.
-No events have occurred as of June 30, 2016 that would affect the Company's conclusion as of the September 30, 2015 assessment date.
+As of September 30, 2016, after our assessment of the totality of the events that could impair goodwill, it was the Company's conclusion "it is not more likely than not" that the Goodwill was impaired.
+Therefore, the Company was not required to conduct a two-step quantitative goodwill impairment test.
+At December 31, 2016, as a result of the substantial doubt in the Company's ability to continue as a going concern, we again reviewed Goodwill for impairment by comparing the Company's fair value to see if it exceeded its carrying value, known as the Step 1 approach.
+We concluded that the Company's fair value exceeded its carrying value, and that measurement for an amount of an impairment loss, known as Step 2, was not required as Goodwill is considered not to be impaired.
+No events have occurred as of March 31, 2017 that would affect the Company's conclusion as of the December 31, 2016 assessment date.